aleksandar-stefanovic/compose-material-data-table/README.md

   - Text longer than available space should be truncated, with preview on hover
   - Correct arrow icons
   - Row hover color change
-- Figure out how to publish this as a package, and a Gradle dependency that can be used within other projects.
 - Column types
   - Chips (like dropdown, but can have multiple values)
   - Custom (you provide the Composable for the cell)